Issues in higher education in the United States: Persistence and performance

 A 2011 national study found that college students with a high socioeconomic status persisted in college 25% more than students with a low socioeconomic status.
 In fact, students with a high socioeconomic status are 1.55 times more likely to persist in college than students with a low socioeconomic status.
 Attaining even higher degrees than a bachelor's degree can also be affected by socioeconomic status.
-A 2008 study reports that 11% of students with low socioeconomic status report earning a master's, medical, or law degree compared to 42% of high socioeconomic students.
+A 2008 study reports that 11% of students with low socioeconomic status report earning a master's, Doctor of Medicine, or Juris Doctor degree compared to 42% of high socioeconomic students.
 Analyst Jeffrey Selingo wondered whether higher education had less and less ability to level the playing field.
 A 2007 study found that 52% of low-income students who qualified for college enrolled within 2 years of graduation compared to 83% of high-income students.

 Socioeconomic status can also influence performance rates once at a university.
 According to a 2008 study, students with a low socioeconomic status study less, work more hours, have less interaction with faculty, and are less likely to join extra-curricular activities.
 42% of students with low socioeconomic status indicated that they worked more than 16 hours a week during school, with a high percentage working up to 40 hours a week, although such students may benefit since potential employers assign great importance to a graduate's work experience.
 This is also evidence of a positive relation between socioeconomic status and social integration at university.
 In other words, middle-class students take part in more formal and informal social activities and have a greater sense of belonging to their universities than do working-class students.